 If the length of the arch, L, exceeds 6 ft, we need a warning that the program is only valid for minor segmental arches up to 6 ft in length.
 Check the arch as a major segmental arch.

-If rise of the arch does exeeds 0.15 times the span (f/L > 0.15), we need a warning that the program is only valid for minor segmental arches with f/L ≤ 0.15.
+If rise of the arch does exceeds 0.15 times the span (f/L > 0.15), we need a warning that the program is only valid for minor segmental arches with f/L ≤ 0.15.
 Check the arch as a major segmental arch.

 Minor Segmental: Calculations: